Algarve-Tourist.com

 The following are the beaches of the pretty fishing town of Ferragudo, which makes for a pleasant day trip from Lagoa or Carvoeiro.

-7km by car from Carvoeiro
+Praia Grande (Ferragudo) - 7km by road from Carvoeiro

 Even though the waters are a combination of the Arade River and the ocean, the waters are clean and suitable for swimming (always check the water quality update on the board leading to the beach).